A Stay in History

 The luxury hotel is now a beautifully intimate four-star hotel, located in the canal district of Amsterdam near the Jordaan area.
 A stay at The Toren is an extraordinary experience and we look forward to welcoming you to one of Amsterdam’s top boutique hotels.

 A Little Background 1800 - Today

 In 1889, the VU University purchased the building at Keizersgracht 164.
 The adjacent buildings, numbers 160 to 166, also became part of the University.
-The 'Heerenkamer' (first door on the left after the stairs) was the so-called ‘sweat room’, the room where exams were taken, the entire first floor was dedicated to lecture rooms, while the massive library was situated on the top floor.
+The 'Heerenkamer' (first door on the left after the stairs) was the so-called ‘sweat room’ – the room where exams were taken.
+The entire first floor was dedicated to lecture rooms, while the massive library was situated on the top floor.

-“With quality of life being on top of our list, we believe a stay in Amsterdam should be celebrated to the fullest.
-It is for that reason we developed our hotel, with a place in mind that breathes, an unique and extraordinary environment and that feels intimate.
-We wish to create only the best memories when visiting our funky & bustling city.”
-Owners, The Pavilions Hotels & Resorts
+“With quality of life being on top of our list, we believe a stay in small luxury Amsterdam boutique hotel should be celebrated to the fullest.
+It is for that reason we developed The Toren, with a place in mind that breathes; a unique and extraordinary environment that feels intimate.
+We wish to create only the best memories for guest visiting our thriving and bustling city of Amsterdam.”